Fetter (Buddhism): Fetters related to householder affairs

-For English translations, see

 Individual fetters

 The following fetters are the first three mentioned in the Sutta Pitaka's list of ten fetters, as well as the Saṅgīti Sutta and Abhidhamma Pitaka's list of "three fetters" (DN 33, Dhs.
 1002 ff.).
 As indicated below, eradication of these three fetters is a canonical indicator of one's being irreversibly established on the path to Enlightenment.

 Identity view (sakkāya-dihi)

 Etymologically, kāya means "body," sakkāya means "existing body," and diṭṭhi means "view" (here implying a wrong view, as exemplified by the views in the table below).

 In general, "belief in an individual self" or, more simply, "self view" refers to a "belief that in one or other of the khandhas there is a permanent entity, an attā."

 Similarly, in MN 2, the Sabbasava Sutta, the Buddha describes "a fetter of views" in the following manner: